dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 5. For each sampled `input_ids`, repeat Step 2 ~ 4 for several times, as specified by `mu`.

-6. Repeat the whole process (Step 1 ~ 5) for a few epoches (typically 1 or 2 epoches).
-One epoch means all of the records in the dataset are passwd once.
+6. Repeat the whole process (Step 1 ~ 5) for a few epochs (typically 1 or 2 epoches).
+One epoch means all of the records in the dataset are passed once.

-Based the steps explained above, we can see that the GRPO training process is primary composed of 2 parts:
+Based on the steps explained above, we can see that the GRPO training process is primarily composed of 2 parts:

 * Data curation, or sampling different answers from the question.
 In our code, it is the `GRPODataSet` class.
 * Training flow, which includes the implementation of the loss function.
 And in our code, it is the `GRPOTrain` class.

 ## Inner and Outer Loop during Fine-Tuning Procedure

-You may have noted that there are an inner loop (Step 5) and an outer loop (Step 6) during the GRPO fine-tuning.
+Note that there is an inner loop (Step 5) and an outer loop (Step 6) during the GRPO fine-tuning.
 The inner training loop uses the same question and answer samples, and repeated by several times controlled by `mu`.
-The outer training loop, in the other hand, needs to resample the question and answer tokens every time.
+The outer training loop, on the other hand, resamples the question and answer tokens every time.

 Now, let's go through them one by one.

-# How the Training Set are Created for GRPO?
+# How the Training Set Is Created for GRPO?

-We can build the training set for GRPO from a public data set like [GSM8K](https://huggingface.co/datasets/openai/gsm8k), which contains grade school math problems.
-GSM8K itself is composed of a train set and a test set, and has at least 2 columns composed of questions and answers as the ground truths for the question.
+We can build the training set for GRPO from a public dataset like [GSM8K](https://huggingface.co/datasets/openai/gsm8k), which contains grade school math problems.
+GSM8K itself is composed of a train set and a test set, and has at least two columns containing questions and answers as the ground truths for the question.

 Briefly speaking, there are 2 primary steps in creating the training set for GRPO:

-1. First of all, sample a batch of records (4 or 8, as denoted by `B`) from the train set like [GSM8K](https://huggingface.co/datasets/openai/gsm8k).
+1. First of all, sample a batch of records (4 or 8, as denoted by `B`) from the train set like GSM8K.
 Each record is generally composed of a question field and an answer field.

 2. Then use the policy model to generate a batch of answers (4, 8, or 16, as denoted by `G`) for each question.
 In GRPO, we call the answers generated from the same question as a group of training data.
 At this time, we get a tensor of token IDs (`input_ids`) with the shape of `(B*G, L+prompt_len)`, which is `B` groups of training data.

 # Loss Function

 Below is the loss function to optimize for GRPO.
-You may feel it a little scary, but most of the efforts in handcrafting GRPO are to implement the loss function. $\mathcal{J}_{i,t}(\theta)$ here represents the per-token loss of the *t*-th generated token of the *i*-th answering sequence, while $\mathcal{J}_{\mathrm{GRPO}}(\theta)$ is the expected value of the averaged per-token loss.
-As for the detailed explanation of the loss function, we will address in the respective sections that follow.
+It may seem intimidating at first, but most of the efforts in handcrafting GRPO are to implement the loss function. \\(\mathcal{J}_{i,t}(\theta)\\) here represents the per-token loss of the *t*-th generated token of the *i*-th answering sequence, while $\mathcal{J}_{\mathrm{GRPO}}(\theta)$ is the expected value of the averaged per-token loss.
+As for the detailed explanation of the loss function, we will address this in later sections.

 $$
 \mathcal{J}_{\mathrm{GRPO}}(\theta) =